block-open-source/goose/docs/docs/toolkits.md

 ## Using Toolkits

+Use `goose toolkit list` to list the available toolkits.

 ### Toolkits defined in Goose

 Using Goose with toolkits is simple.
 You can add toolkits to your profile in the `profiles.yaml` file.
 Here's an example of how to add `my-toolkit` toolkit to your profile: